intjelic/python-sfml/doc/sphinx/source/installation.rst

       sfml2-x11
       sfml2-voip

-      pysfml2-sound # will run the same example but it is actually a python script that use the binding pysfml2-pong
+      pysfml2-sound # will run the same example but it's actually a python script that uses the binding pysfml2-pong
       pysfml2-sockets
       pysfml2-spacial-music # not an official sfml example